michelventura/baseline/README.md

 # Baseline

-* A custom startet theme for the Genesis Framework
+* A custom starter theme for the Genesis Framework